0xAS/0xas.github.com/_posts/2014-11-11-Primer-C++-Notes.md

             - negative: s1 is less than s2.
             - positive: s1 is larger than s2.
             - 0: s1 is equal to s2.
+    + The iterators of *list* don't support arithmetic computation or certain relationship operators.

 **Chapter 10 Associative Container**